-We currently have five adult Mangalista breeding sows of different colours (Tilly, Maggie, Red, Molly and Doris) and a blonde boar (Marmalade or Quickbourne Leader 6 to give him his full name).
+We currently have four adult Mangalista breeding sows of different colours (Tilly, Maggie, Red and Molly) and a blonde boar (Marmalade or Quickbourne Leader 6 to give him his full name).
 There are three more pedigree gilts and a beautiful red pedigree boar (Peppermint Leader 6) growing on ready to join the breeding herd in 2020.
 We breed litters of piglets several times a year; I have a waiting list, such is the rarity of the breed.
 Do drop me a line if you would like to go on the list- it is common for people to change their minds after waiting for a while, so it might just be that we have unexpected availability!

 We can offer information on where to get your Mangalitsa slaughtered and processed into high quality charcuterie and meat products through our tried and tested industry contacts.
 If you'd like to try some charcuterie or bacon when you visit then just let me know and it can be arranged!